emdiazsal83/emdiazsal83.github.io/_posts/2024-05-31-MLcausality.md

 which actions to take to better explore (sample) the different interventional distributions implied by the FCM that governs the environment <d-cite key="causalRL"></d-cite>.

-In ML, latent modelling techniques, such as variational autoencoders <d-cite key="VAEs"></d-cite> [Kingma and Welling, 2014], generally attempt to find a sparse underlying representation, or factorization, of a high dimensional probability distribution.
+In ML, latent modelling techniques, such as variational autoencoders <d-cite key="VAEs"></d-cite>, generally attempt to find a sparse underlying representation, or factorization, of a high dimensional probability distribution.
 This is connected to causal discovery since, under certain specific modularity assumptions, the causal factorization of the joint, corresponding